drudilorenzo/ephemeral-github-runner-action/README.md

-# JavaScript github action to deploy and destroy self-hosted runners
+# JavaScript Github Action to deploy and destroy self-hosted runners

 ## Prerequisites